solidfire/solidfire-cli/README.md

 --schedule

-The "Schedule" object will be used to modify an existing schedule.The ScheduleID property is required.Frequency property must be of type that inherits from Frequency.
-Valid types are:DaysOfMonthFrequencyDaysOrWeekFrequencyTimeIntervalFrequency
+The "Schedule" object will be used to modify an existing schedule.
+The ScheduleID property is required.
+Frequency property must be of type that inherits from Frequency.
+Valid types are: DaysOfMonthFrequency DaysOrWeekFrequency TimeIntervalFrequency

 #### listschedules ####
 Command: